 Other Types of Food

 Other types of food that can safely be fed to some birds include fruit, cracked corn, peanuts, and peanut butter.
 These can be offered to birds alone or as blends of two or more types together.
 From experience, foods such as milo or sorghum, oats, wheat, and other less popular grains are discarded by buntings, goldfinches, cardinals, blue jays, and siskins, but doves, starlings, and house sparrows don’t mind eating them.
 It all depends on what you enjoy watching.
 Also, see foods such as kitchen scraps, cooked rice, and unsafe foods for birds.

 How About the Type of Bird Feeder to Use?

 Birds are more comfortable using a particular type of feeder over others.
 Some birds feed on the ground; others feed in shrubs, others in trees.
-Some usually perch on horizontal branches, while others have no problem clinging on vertical perches or even eating upside down.
+Some usually perch on horizontal branches, while others have no problem clinging to vertical perches or even eating upside down.

 Birds that feed on the ground are reluctant to use feeders placed above the ground, while those that feed on trees and bushes are reluctant to use feeders on or near the ground.
 Ideally, one or multiple feeders with several types of food or a mixture of seeds will be placed at levels that will attract a wide variety of birds.